Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Monte Carlo Simulation Study

 \subsection{Fixed block size}

-In the vast majority of cases where the block maxima method is used, the block size is determined by the application itself.
-Typical choices are $r=365$ for yearly maxima of daily data, or $r=90$ for the number of days in a summer season.
+In many applications of the block maxima method, block sizes are chosen according to standard fixed time periods, often for convenience or due to established protocols such as those used in extreme event attribution studies by the World Weather Attribution initiative \cite{philip2020protocol}.
+Typical choices are $r=365$ for yearly maxima of daily data, or $r=90$ for summer-season maxima.
+Although such fixed choices are not necessarily optimal from a statistical perspective (particularly in terms of the bias–variance trade-off), we believe that studying this setting remains important for assessing the performance of block maxima methods in commonly encountered practical scenarios.

 In the current section, we fix $r=100$; additional results for $r\in\{50,200\}$ can be found in the supplement.
 The estimators' performance is measured by the mean-squared error; a more detailed decomposition into the squared bias and the variance does not provide any additional insights as the bias turns out to be of much smaller order than the variance.
 Regarding the block size parameter needed for the estimation of $\rho_0$ in the bias correction from Section~\ref{sec:bias-corr-block-maxima}; see in particular \eqref{eq:pihat}, we chose to fix $r'=50$.

 We start by considering the estimation of the shape parameter.
-The respective simulation results are summarized in Figure~\ref{fig:fixed_bs_shape}, and provide the following insights: first, the sliding blocks top-two estimator is the best estimator in all scenarios under consideration.
+The respective simulation results are summarized in Figure~\ref{fig:fixed_bs_shape_and_rl} (left half), and provide the following insights: first, the sliding blocks top-two estimator is the best estimator in all scenarios under consideration.
 Second, each of the sliding blocks versions consistently outperforms its disjoint blocks counterpart.
 Third, the top-two estimators are consistently better than their max-only counterparts.
 Finally, the all block maxima method ranks third for the iid case, but is by far the worst estimator in the serially dependent case.
-All these findings are consistent with the theoretical results.
+All these findings are consistent with the theoretical results; this connection is further illustrated in Section~\ref{subsec:bias-variance-expansions}.

+We next consider the estimation of the (100,100)-return level, with the respective simulation results summarized in Figure~\ref{fig:fixed_bs_shape_and_rl} (right half).
+The findings for the ABM estimator are similar as for shape estimation: it performs slightly worse than the top-two estimators in the iid case, but by far worst in the time series case, despite the explicit use of the true extremal index.